 Lake View - Brownville is a very small town located in the state of Maine.
 With a population of 1,331 people and just one neighborhood, Lake View - Brownville is the 245th largest community in Maine.
-Lake View - Brownville has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Lake View - Brownville was built prior to World War II, making it one of the older and more historic towns in the country.

 Lake View - Brownville is a blue-collar town, with 46.70% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Lake View - Brownville is a town of sales and office workers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Lake View - Brownville who work in office and administrative support (17.60%), food service (7.34%), and sales jobs (6.60%).